StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 lo               UNKNOWN        127.0.0.1/8 ::1/128
 eth0@if18        UP             172.16.192.65/32 fd03::8e22:765f:6121:eb61/128 fe80::c024:64ff:fe41:fd3a/64
 ```
-The service requires the dual-stack information:
+The service requires the dual-stack information, like the example here:
 ```yaml
 apiVersion: v1
 kind: Service